cookbrianj/elementary-random/README.md

 ---

-## 🛠 PowerSchool Integration (Future)
-This project is architected for easy migration to a PowerSchool Plugin.
-Future iterations will replace the `FileUpload` component with a live `fetch` call to a PowerSchool `~[tlist_sql]` endpoint, enabling real-time placements directly within the SIS.

----

-*Developed for Neosho School District.
-Go Wildcats!*
+*Developed for Neosho School District.*